No money for masterpieces: Louvre bans cash over virus fears

 “It's a bit risible to go backwards by several centuries and act as our predecessors did in the 17th century,” he said.
 “That shows how nervous people are during an epidemic.”

+But the Bank of France said said vendors aren't allowed to refuse cash payments because banknotes are legal tender and because banks from the 19-country eurozone regularly test them to see if they present a danger to public health.

+“There is no proof that the coronavirus has been spread by euro banknotes,” the bank said in a statement to The Associated Press.

-The Louvre's decision to only accept bank cards for payments was among the anti-virus measures laid out in detail in a document sent to staff Tuesday and seen by The Associated Press.
+The Louvre's decision to only accept bank cards for payments was among the anti-virus measures laid out in detail in a document sent to staff Tuesday and seen by the AP.

 The Louvre confirmed Wednesday that the museum will no longer accept cash, although it also noted that half of its tickets sales already take place online.